 Lisa Cadigan, Director

 Lisa Cadigan is a musician, theatre artist, and graphic designer in Gettysburg, PA.
-She holds a Master of Arts degree in Theatre from Indiana University, a Bachelor of Arts degree in Theatre and Communications from James Madison University, and has completed coursework in music theory, music education, music history, vocal methods and piano methods as a guest student of Gettysburg College’s Sunderman Conservatory.
+She holds a Master of Arts degree in Theatre from Indiana University, a Bachelor of Arts degree in Theatre and Communications from James Madison University, and has completed coursework in music theory, music education, music history, vocal methods, piano methods and string methods as a guest student of Gettysburg College’s Sunderman Conservatory.
 Around Adams County, you will often see Lisa performing with jazz ensemble, Pomona’s Trio.
-In March of 2017, she directed a student-written production called The People Project at Gettysburg College’s Kline Theatre.
+In 2017 and 2018, she directed a student-written production called The People Project at Gettysburg College’s Stevens Theatre.
 The production was largely inspired by her own appearance in the nationally syndicated Listen To Your Mother at the Synetic Theatre in Arlington, VA in 2014.

 Lisa is also a mom of two children, who was impressed by the Music Together® curriculum when she took classes with her son in Maryland from 2004-2006.
 She completed the Music Together teacher training program in 2017, and is thrilled to be offering mixed-age classes as a program-in-residence at the Adams County Arts Council, where she served on the board from 2013-2016, and where she currently serves as the volunteer chair of the marketing and development committee.